olitrussle/trussle.github.io/about.md

     <li>{% include icon-linkedin.html username="zfeltham" %}</li>
 </ul>

 As a young girl, Zoe wanted to be a teacher as she's always liked bossing people around.
-However, as she grew older, she realised she didn't really like children much, so became a Product Manager so she could tell adults what to do instead.
+However, as she grew older she realised she didn't really like children much, so became a Product Manager so she could tell adults what to do instead.
 Zoe has been working with tech products since 2008 and finally realised Product Management was the perfect mix of bossiness and creativity in 2011.
-Since then, she's mostly used her powers for evil, and is now trying to atone for her sins by making mortgages hassle free.
+Since then, she's mostly used her powers for evil, and is now trying to atone for her sins by making mortgages hassle-free.

-When she's not producting, she can be found inventing words, singing in a 400 strong indie choir and going on as many holidays as she can squeeze into a year.
+When she's not producting, she can be found inventing words, singing in a 400-strong indie choir, and going on as many holidays as she can squeeze into a year.

 ---